How to Make Collard Greens in a Slow Cooker

 Ingredients for Slow Cooker Collard Greens

-• Collard Greens: Collard green are hearty and slightly bitter in taste.
+• Collard Greens: Collard greens are hearty and have a slightly bitter in taste.
 Make sure to thoroughly clean them before use.

-• Ham Hocks: Smoked ham hocks adds a smoky flavor and depth to the dish, as well as a savory, meaty texture.
+• Ham Hocks: Smoked ham hocks add a smoky flavor and depth to the dish, as well as a smoky, meaty texture.

-• Chicken Stock: Chicken Stock enhances adds a savory flavor, adding richness and depth to the broth.
+• Chicken Stock: Chicken Stock adds richness and depth to the broth.

-• Water: Water is used to dilutes the chicken stock slightly to balance the intensity of the flavors.
+• Water: Water is used to dilute the chicken stock slightly to balance the intensity of the flavors.

 • Butter: Butter is used to saute the onion and garlic.